dcoello-dev/sandbox.nvim/README.md

 whit this two things in mins I decided to create another notes app, but on this case I want to create a mix of godbolt and notes application where to develop my small ideas and have the chance to come back to those implementations and check how I did it in an easy and flexible workflow.

-Due I am a neovim user I decided to integrate this functionality in a neovim plugin, but most of the job is done in a python script, so it should be easy to create wrappers for other environments.

 ## principles

 This plugin is based on a few key ideas:
 - each idea is self contained in one file, if you need more than one file it is not an idea, it is a project.
 - each idea can have implementations in several languages, all implementations will be stored on same folder so you can check how the same thing can be done in different languages.
-- functionality need to be extremely easy to use, same as godbolt.
-- at the moment it is a neovim plugin but it is not just a neovim plugin, sandbox implementation shall allow integration with other environments.
 - each idea can be explained in the source code as comments, if it is not enough you can write a markdown version of the idea.

 ## installation